 The fynbos biome, and particularly the conservation of members of the Proteaceae, was used as a case study to investigate the costs and benefit of the various adaptation options discussed above.
-A modelling process was used to identify the areas critical for conserving migratory pathways, as well as identifying disjunct habitats and no-hoper species (Williams et al, 2005).
+A modeling process was used to identify the areas critical for conserving migratory pathways, as well as identifying disjunct habitats and no-hoper species (Williams et al., 2005).

 Reserve expansion was found to be a very expensive option if it is used as the only mechanism of protection.
 Reserve costs can be broken into the costs of land acquisition and the ongoing annual cost of land management.
 Operational costs per unit area decrease substantially as reserve size increases.
-Based on South African National Park data, a one kilometre square park has a US\$104 793 annual operational cost, while a 100 000 km2 park only costs US\$ 66/km2 (Martin 2003).
-The land management cost per ha decreases non-linearly as the reserve size increases, so from a cost efficiency perspective it is better to have a few large reserves rather than numerous small reserves (Frazee et al., 2003, Balmford et al., 2003,).
+On the basis of South African National Park data, a 1-km square park has a U.S.\$104,793 annual operational cost, while a 100,000 km2 park only costs U.S.\$66/km2 (Martin, 2003).
+The land management cost per hectare decreases nonlinearly as the reserve size increases, so from a cost-efficiency perspective, it is better to have a few large reserves rather than numerous small reserves (Frazee et al., 2003; Balmford et al., 2003).

-Contractual reserves (on private land) would appear to be more cost-effective than the state purchasing the land and forming state reserves in most circumstances (Pence et al., 2002, A. Letsoalo personal communications 2005).
+Contractual reserves (on private land) would appear to be more cost-effective than the state purchasing the land and forming state reserves in most circumstances (Pence et al., 2003; A. Letsoalo, personal communication, 2005).
 In essence, the cost of managing the land for conservation is the opportunity cost of lost income to the farmer for not using the land for the most profitable alternative land use activity.
 This cost will vary greatly.
 It will be very low for extensive rangelands, low for dryland grain production, but high for irrigated crops and speciality crops such as horticulture.
-It is only for land used for high value crops where it is more economical to establish a formal reserve, rather than a contractual reserve with the current land owner (A. Letsoalo personal communications 2005).
+It is only for land used for high-value crops where it is more economical to establish a formal reserve, rather than a contractual reserve with the current land owner (A. Letsoalo, personal communication, 2005).
 In many instances, rangeland management is already biodiversity-friendly to many species, and to achieve the conservation objective may require little or no increased cost to the rancher.
 Reduced stocking rates or minor changes in management practices (for instance, withholding grazing during a critical period) may be sufficient to achieve the desired results.
-Where dryland cropping is involved, a spatially-explicit strategic approach would be needed to ensure that viable biodiversity corridors are achieved.
+Where dryland cropping is involved, a spatially explicit strategic approach would be needed to ensure that viable biodiversity corridors are achieved.

 Costs for facilitated translocation cannot be compared directly with autonomous translocations, as the approach is only likely to be used where autonomous dispersal is not an option.
 The cost is dependent on the number of organisms translocated and the establishment costs involved.
-Simultaneous translocation of communities of mutually-interdependent organisms may have to be considered, including pollinators and seed dispersers in the case of plants.
+Simultaneous translocation of communities of mutually interdependent organisms may have to be considered, including pollinators and seed dispersers in the case of plants.